Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 }
 ```

 This contract has no verification logic and should only be used for testing purposes.
-The state itself has a `testField` property defined that we use for JSON representation and when constructing our query.
+The state itself has a `testField` property defined for JSON representation and when constructing query.

-We want to represent our state as a JSON string.
-Since our state has only one property (`testField`) the `ContractStateVaultJsonFactory` implementation is rather simple:
+To represent a state as a JSON string, use `ContractStateVaultJsonFactory` and do the following:

 ```kotlin
 class TestStateJsonFactory : ContractStateVaultJsonFactory<TestState> {